IVRPowers/blog/content/post/technologies/revolutionize-your-customer-experience-with-video-contact-center.md

 # Connect, Reinvent, Empower... your Business
 ---

 In today's digital world, customers expect to have a variety of communication options when interacting with businesses.
 Video is becoming an increasingly popular choice, and companies are finding that adding a video channel to their contact center is not just "a nice to have" but a necessity.
-That's why a **Video Contact Center** is the solution you've been looking for.
+That's why a **Video Contact Center** is the game changer you've been looking for.

 ### Video Channels as a game changer